|

 for the irresponsible excesses of her species.
 With her arms immersed up to her elbows in warm soapy water, fingers lathering and massaging a mound of wriggling feathers, always on guard against a quick jab from a razor sharp beak, she coos sweet nothings into the ear of an incapacitated cormorant or murre that shivers on the edge of shock.
 In fact, my friend seems to me an apt candidate for sainthood in these strange latter days of the second millennium.
-It’s not difficult to conjure up the likes of Saint Francis and the Virgin Mary standing at adjoining sinks.
+Its not difficult to conjure up the likes of Saint Francis and the Virgin Mary standing at adjoining sinks.

 In my innocence, it has always been easy to believe that everyone else probably agrees with this saintly assessment of her compassionate deed.
 But when I questioned her after a recent foray, I was astonished to learn that the practice of bird washing has started to receive some criticism.
 The friendliest of these critics would prefer to replace my image of Saint Francis with that of Don Quixote.
 In other words, my friend is involved in an ecological act as futile as jousting with windmills.
 The more vituperative critics would replace both the Virgin Mary and don Quixote with Sad Sack, that old cartoon character who always means well but whose presence gums up the works.